cancel icon

 • Difficulty with daily activities like getting dressed or getting in and out of the car

-When to see a doctor
+When should you see a doctor?

-You should consider booking an appointment if your hip pain persists for more than 6-8 weeks despite rest and over-the-counter pain relief, or if it’s affecting your daily function or sleep quality.
 Red flags that warrant prompt medical attention include sudden, severe pain following an injury, progressive worsening despite self-care, mechanical symptoms (clicking or locking), pain that doesn’t fit a clear pattern, or signs of infection (heat, swelling, fever).
-Don’t wait months hoping it will resolve on its own, early assessment helps us identify the problem quickly and start effective treatment sooner.

 Treatment options